 Following the outbreak of COVID-19, volunteers in Singapore doubled down on senior citizen digital literacy efforts due to this population’s much higher risk of social isolation and trouble adapting to the digital lifestyle the crisis demanded.
 Partnering with the Infocomm Media Development Authority (IMDA), Singapore, volunteers participated in Virtual Digital Clinics to help seniors with online collaboration platforms, smartphone storage issues and using the “Trace Together” application for faster COVID-19 contact tracing.

-Volunteers in Singapore have constantly pushed the envelope on improving senior citizens’ digital competency.
-In 2018/2019, they trained over 50 seniors in more advanced digital skills like programming chatbots and drones.
-They also enabled senior to pick up coding skills and volunteered with them in STEM workshops for students.
+Volunteers in Singapore have constantly pushed the envelope in improving digital competencies of seniors.
+They have trained seniors in advanced digital skills like programming chatbots and drones.
+They have also enabled senior citizens to pick up coding skills and volunteer along with them in STEM workshops for students.

 For these efforts and more, Cognizant received the “Top SG:Digital Friend” award in the corporate category by the IMDA.

 Motivated to act after visiting a

 village in need, Outreach volunteers